-Well, who said mobile app stores would become a fight between iOS and Android?
+Well, who said mobile app store growth would become a fight between iOS and Android?
 As it turns out Samsung, a sleepy Asian giant, now

 Apple’s threatened lawsuit against GetJar, calling itself a mobile “app store,” demonstrates Apple’s delusional grandeur to dominate mobile, media, entertainment and other industries it fancies.
 That Apple’s lawyers in the suit would suggest alternative slogans to GetJar’s management is beyond belief, except for the $18 billion at stake, per Gardner, for mobile app stores in 2011.